ankitm123/OMphp/README.md

 - [ ] Port all framework related functions to a controller directory inside the framework sub-directory
 - [ ] Write a small app so that users can test it
 - [ ] Write a simple unit test to test the framework functions (before writing the functions themselves)
+- [ ] Use PHPMD (PHP Mess Detector) to analyze the project's cyclomatic complexity score

 ## Design Pattern / Principles used (till now -subject to change anytime) ##
 * Front Design pattern (All requests are routed to only one file in the webroot)